astronomer/docs/astro/universal-metrics-export.md

 - Uses the [Prometheus data model](https://prometheus.io/docs/concepts/data_model/) format using the remote-write capability, making it flexible and easy to use.
 - Allows you to configure a metrics export at the per-Deployment level or at the Workspace level.
 - Enables you to customize your observability experience with your tooling and create custom dashboards or alerts that are not currently available in Astro.
-- Offers a way to add custom metadata as labels to your exported metrics or headers to the HTTP request.
+- Offers a way to add custom metadata as labels to your exported metrics or HTTP request headers.

 You can use this information to right-size Celery workers, optimize your usage of the Kubernetes executor, and stay informed about task execution status.